-Enjoy Paddington’s waterside restaurants with a boost to safe dining through additional outside seating.
+Enjoy Paddington’s waterside and floating restaurants with a boost to safe dining through extensive outside seating.
 With social distancing in mind, Paddington’s many eateries have been able to extend external tables and chairs to offer more waterside dining, assuring customers that they can dine in safety as we emerge from the pandemic.

 Heist Bank, serving beer and pizza, has a specially designed new outdoor seating extension, in the West Plaza, between The Point and Waterside House, with 60 covers inside, and seating for 55 outside.